 North met South—an enduring love affair began—the birth of a President resulted.
 This 1853 story, told through one year of courtship letters between New York City’s Theodore Roosevelt (Senior) and Miss Mittie Bulloch of Georgia, echoes through time.
 Her heritage is one of patriotism, education, and Southern social standing.
 He is the fifth son of a wealthy New York City businessman of Dutch heritage.
 Their 1853 courtship conducted though letters gives the reader an intimate peek into their personal love story.

 Connie Huddleston and Gwendolyn Koehler have compiled the love letters of Mitte Bulloch and Theodore Roosevelt - Transcribed and presented just as written.
 The authors of the book allow the letters to stand on their own, with only necessary background regarding people, places, and the social mores of 1853 mentioned in the letters.
 This fascinating book allows an interesting peek into the courtship of the two young lovers.
 This is the ultimate love story to be shared.

-Volume II (Between the Wedding and the War) coming in October!
+Volume II (Between the Wedding and the War) now available!

 The Bulloch Hall Belles by Walter E. Wilson

 The Bulloch women of Roswell, Georgia, were not typical antebellum Southern belles.
 Most were well educated world travelers skilled at navigating social circles far outside the insular aristocracy of the rural South.
 Their lives were filled with intrigue, espionage, scandal, adversity and perseverance.
 They eluded Union spies on land and blockaders at sea during the Civil War and afterwards influenced the national debate on equal rights for women.
 The influence of their Southern ideals increased exponentially when they integrated into the Roosevelt family of New York.

 Please visit our Tripadvisor page by clicking on the Tripadvisor logo

 Please visit our Yelp page and leave a review!